-‘Black Panther’ Coming To FandangoNOW On May 8th
+‘Black Panther’ Coming To FandangoNOW On May 8

 — Black Panther (@theblackpanther) April 19, 2018

-Black Panther, the historic film, features an all-star cast that includes Chadwick Boseman as T’Challa/Black Panther, Michael B. Jordan as Kilmonger, Angela Bassett as Ramonda, Lupita Nyong’o as Nakia, Andy Serkis as Klaw, Danai Gurira as Okoye, Florence Kasumba as Ayo, and Sterling K. Brown as N’Jobu.
+Black Panther features an all-star cast that includes Chadwick Boseman as T’Challa/Black Panther, Michael B. Jordan as Kilmonger, Angela Bassett as Ramonda, Lupita Nyong’o as Nakia, Andy Serkis as Klaw, Danai Gurira as Okoye, Florence Kasumba as Ayo, and Sterling K. Brown as N’Jobu.

 “Perfectly balanced.
 As all things should be.”
 Marvel Studios’ @Avengers: #InfinityWar in theaters April 27th. pic.twitter.com/IScuQGGT5l